puppetlabs/puppet-docs/source/pe/3.7/compliance_alt.markdown

  When a Puppet node reports no-op events, this means someone has made changes to a no-op resource that has a desired state desribed.
 Generally, this either means an unauthorized change has been made, or an authorized change was made but the manifests have not yet been updated to contain the change.
 You will need to either:

- * Revert the system to the desired state (possibly by running puppet agent with `--no-noop`).
+ * Revert the system to the desired state (possibly by running Puppet agent with `--no-noop`).
  * Edit your manifests to contain the new desired state, and check the changed manifests into version control.

 #### Before Detection